Using the ArcGISOnlineServiceAreaCalculator

 3. Add the ArcGISOnlineServiceAreaCalculator

 Add an ArcGISOnlineServiceAreaCalculator custom transformer to the canvas and connect it to the CoordinateSystemSetter.
 Make sure that the ArcGIS Online Parameters section retains the default values to return all outputs, and we’ll fill in the Authentication section in the next step.
-For more details on the parameters of the Service Area Calculator see the Esri documentation.
+For more details on the Service Area Calculator's parameters, see the Esri documentation.

 4. Using the ArcGIS Online API

-This custom transformer supports three types of authentication: token, basic, and web connection.
+This custom transformer supports three authentication methods: token, basic, and web connection.
 We suggest using the web connection for this example.
 In the Authentication section, set the “Authentication Type” to Web Connection and then select “Add Web Connection” from the drop-down menu of the AGOL Web Connection.

 Then give the connection a name and select “Authenticate” at the bottom.
 This will bring you to the authentication web connection page and prompt you for your username and password.
 This is needed because this service requires credits to complete the process.
 Once authenticated, click OK to close the ArcGISOnlineServiceAreaCalculator.